antvis/AVA/sites/ava-site/docs/api/data-wizard/random.en.md

 <div class="doc-md">

-`Random` contains DW's random data generation methods that can generate random values, text, domain names, colors, geographic locations, time and other data.
-The random number method can be used in the following two ways.
+The `random` module of DataWizard provides you comprehensive data mocking options.
+Data types include basic data, text data, datetime data, color data, Web data, location data, Chinese data address, etc..
+You can use it to quickly develop some data generating or auto-filling functions.
+The `random` method can be used in the following two ways.

 ```ts
 import { random } from '@antv/data-wizard';